Newspaper says Turkey has audio of Saudi writer’s slaying

 Early on Saturday, the state-run Saudi Press Agency published a statement from Saudi Interior Minister Prince Abdulaziz bin Saud again denying the kingdom's involvement.
 This time, however, it acknowledged for the first time that Saudi Arabia was accused of killing Khashoggi.

-"What has been circulating about orders to kill (Khashoggi) are lies and baseless allegations against the government of the kingdom, which is committed to its principles, rules and traditions and is in compliance with international laws and conventions," Prince Abdulaziz said.
+"What has been circulating in terms of supposed orders to kill Jamal (Khashoggi) are outright lies and baseless allegations against the Kingdom's government, which is committed to its principles, rules and traditions and is in compliance with international laws and conventions," Prince Abdulaziz said.

-Khashoggi's disappearance has put pressure on President Donald Trump, who has enjoyed close relations with the Saudis since entering office.
-Trump promised to personally call Saudi Arabia's King Salman soon about "the terrible situation in Turkey."

-"We're going to find out what happened," Trump pledged Friday when questioned by reporters in Cincinnati where he was headlining a political rally.
+Omer Celik, a spokesman for Erdogan's ruling Justice and Development Party, said that Khashoggi's disappearance will be "investigated strongly."
+A delegation from Saudi Arabia arrived in Turkey on Friday as part of a joint investigation into the writer's disappearance.

+"Such an act is an attack on all the values of the democratic world.
+It's an act that will never be forgiven or covered up," he said.
+"This is not an act that Turkey would ever consider legitimate.
+If there are people who committed this, it will have heavy consequences."

+Earlier in the week, Saudi Arabia had said it would open the consulate for a search but that is yet to happen.
+Cavusoglu said Turkey would share information with Saudi Arabia in the "joint working group" but stressed the Turkish investigation would continue separately.

+Trump also said Saturday that "we would be punishing ourselves" by canceling arms sales to Saudi Arabia.
+The sale is a "tremendous order for our companies," he said, and if the kingdom doesn't buy its weaponry from the United States, they will buy it from Russia or China.
+Trump said that he would meet with Khashoggi's family.

-Separately, Secretary of State Mike Pompeo spoke to Khashoggi's fiancee, Hatice Cengiz, who accompanied him to the Saudi consulate, the State Department said Friday.
-No details of the conversation were released.
+Separately, Secretary of State Mike Pompeo spoke to Khashoggi's fiancée, Hatice Cengiz, who had accompanied him to the Saudi consulate.
+The State Department released no details of the conversation.

-In an interview Friday with The Associated Press, Cengiz said Khashoggi was not nervous when he entered the consulate to obtain paperwork required for their marriage.
+In an interview Friday with the AP, Cengiz said Khashoggi was not nervous when he entered the consulate to obtain paperwork required for their marriage.

 "He said, 'See you later my darling,' and went in," she told the AP.